Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 "It's just ridiculous.
 I feel completely screwed over," she told CBC News.

-Palma said she sacrificed to afford it.
+Palma said she made sacrifices to afford the house.
 She and her partner put off their wedding and she moved in with her parents when she got laid off from her downtown Toronto office job because of the pandemic.
 She now runs her own business.

 "To add another $100,000 onto a home, it's not pennies," said Palma.
 "I'm unfortunately going to have to walk away from the deal and look for something I can afford."